-Got a can of evaporated milk that sits in the pantry seemingly forever?
+Got a can of evaporated milk that’s been sitting in the pantry seemingly forever?
 Or some leftovers after making soup with it?
 How long does evaporated milk last?

 That means you probably can’t use the leftovers right away and need to know how and how long you can store them.

 That’s where this article comes in.
 In it, we discuss storage, shelf life, and going bad of both unopened and opened evaporated milk.

 Canned evaporated milk typically comes with a shelf life of 6 to 12 months and easily lasts for months beyond the printed date.
 After opening, evaporated milk keeps best quality for two to three days in the fridge but should be okay for at least four days.

 Evaporated milk (like condensed milk) usually comes in cans, less frequently in cartons.
 Either way, the product is pasteurized and shelf-stable.

 The shelf life of unopened evaporated milk is usually between 6 to 12 months.
 Each container has a date on the label, which is a good starting point.

 Of course, the producers don’t recommend using their product past that date.
 But the thing is, canned goods usually don’t go bad or even lose much of their nutritional value for months past their dates.

 In short, unopened evaporated milk should, in most cases, still be fine even a couple of months past the printed date.

 If you’re opening a can of evaporated milk past its date, check the liquid thoroughly before using it.
 We’ll cover what to look for in a moment.